aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 This way I can navigate to the blog using `www.aregsar.com` and Github pages redirects to the domain root `aregsar.com`.

 Github pages recomends adding a `www` sub domain and will automatically redirect it to the domain root.
+See [here](https://help.github.com/en/articles/about-supported-custom-domains#www-subdomains) for more details.

 > Note: your registrar may not support ALIAS records.
 In that case follow the instructions at [https://help.github.com/articles/setting-up-an-apex-domain/](https://help.github.com/articles/setting-up-an-apex-domain/) to add four `A` records instead that point to the IP address of the Github pages servers.
 The CNAME record should still map to `<your-github-username>.github.io` in this scenario.